 - Penal Code 273.6 PC – violating a restraining order.

-A misdemeanor is a crime that can be punished by up to one year in jail, but most people are placed on informal probation with no meetings with a probation officer.
+A misdemeanor is a crime punishable by up to one year in jail, but most people are placed on informal probation with no meetings with a probation officer.
 In some cases, they might have to serve some jail time as a condition of probation.

 However, anyone convicted of a felony could be sentenced to time in a California state prison.
 They will also be placed on formal probation for a certain amount of time, where they will have regular monthly meetings with a probation officer.